afyqeyzar/round-up-feature/README.md

 2. [Create a Application](https://developer.starlingbank.com/application/list)
 3. [Create a sandbox customer](https://developer.starlingbank.com/sandbox/select)
 4. Click Auto-simulate at the bottom of the page to simulate the customer's transaction
-5. Copy the customer's Access Token and paste it in the '.env' file
+5. Copy the customer's Access Token and paste it in the `.env` file

 ## Running the webpage: